LSE Students' Union

-The London School of Economics Students' Union (sometimes referred to as LSESU) is the representative and campaigning body for students at the London School of Economics (LSE).
+The London School of Economics Students' Union (LSESU) is the primary representative and campaigning body for students at the London School of Economics (LSE).
 Like other students' unions, it also funds and facilitates student activities of campus, including societies, sports clubs through the Athletics Union (AU), the Media Group, and Raising and Giving (RAG) charitable fundraising initiatives.

 The Union is affiliated with the National Union of Students (NUS), as well as being part of the federal Union for University of London students.

 History

 In 1905, the Students' Union founded the Clare Market Review journal, which ran until 1973 and has since been revived in 2008.
 The Athletics Union (AU) was created as a constituent body of the Union in the 1940s, and The Beaver newspaper was established in 1947.

 Activism

-LSE Students' Union made international headlines in the late 1960s during the well-documented LSE student riots in 1966–67 and 1968–69,.
+LSE Students' Union made international headlines in the late 1960s during the well-documented LSE student riots in 1966–67 and 1968–69.
 In 1967, David Adelstein, president of the Students' Union, and Marshall Bloom, president of the Graduate Students' Association (that then existed as a parallel Union for postgraduates), were suspended from the School for taking part in a protest against the appointment of Walter Adams as Director of the School, in which a porter died of a heart attack.
 Adams had previously been in Rhodesia and was accused of complicity in the regime's white minority rule.
 The suspensions were reversed five days later, after students began a hunger strike in opposition to the move.

 The Union once again made the news during 1969 for its student activism when students closed the School for three weeks.
 The protests were again against the appointment of Walter Adams as Director of the School and his installation of security gates at LSE.
 These initial security gates were removed by students.

 On 24 October 1968, Adams, fearing an occupation and growing support by the students for the anti-Vietnam War demonstration on 27 October, decided to close the LSE for the weekend.
 As this questioned the right of the administration to close LSE against the wishes of lecturers and students, the move led to 3,000 students occupying.
 During the occupation, the School was policed against intruders, and cleaned; teach-ins and discussions were organised; and medical services were set up and staffed.
 The occupation ended that Sunday night.